sybrew/the-seo-framework/readme.txt

 * **For developers:**
 	* **Added:**
-		* (JavaScript) A triggered event after The SEO Framework's jQuery code has been initiatlized: `tsf-ready`.
+		* (JavaScript) A triggered event after The SEO Framework's jQuery code has been initiatlized on `document.body`: `tsf-ready`.
+		* (JavaScript) A triggered event after an SEO settings tab has been toggled and when the content is visible (i.e. `display:block;`) on the tab's radio button: `tsf-tab-toggled`.
+		* (JavaScript) A triggered event after an inpost SEO settings tab has been toggled and when the content is visible (i.e. `display:flex;`) on the tab's radio button: `tsf-flex-tab-toggled`.
+		* (JavaScript) A triggered event that runs on any call that can affect the flexbox' size, like window resize, or admin menu collapse: `tsf-flex-resize`.
+Only runs when tsf-flex is found.
 		* Method `do_redirect()`.
 Only use this on action `template_redirect`.
 		* Method `update_option`, allows for easily updating single SEO options.
 Use `update_settings` if you wish to update multiple option values at once.
 		* Method `delete_object_cache`, allows for easily deleting The SEO Framework object cache.